REQUEST A CEREMONIAL DOCUMENT

 The Mayor will not recognize any group whose policies or aims advocate violence, hatred or any other position contrary to the well being of the citizens of the City of Kansas City, Missouri or the quality of life in Kansas City.
 No proclamation shall be used as a part of an advertisement or commercial promotion without the express permission of the Mayor’s Office.

 Proclamations will not be issued for any matter with potential political controversy or which may suggest an official City position on a matter under consideration or to be voted upon by the City Council.

 Requests for proclamations must be submitted with a draft of 5-8 “Whereas” statements.
 This draft will assist the staff and allows the selected wording to be directed towards the event.
 View an example.

 If your request for a proclamation is accepted, you will be notified when it is ready to be picked up at City Hall.
-Proclamations must be picked up from the Mayor’s Office and will not be mailed.
+Proclamations must be picked up from the Mayor’s Office.